blackducksoftware/hub_metric_collector/README.md

 # Docker Hub Monitoring

-This is a Training repository for Rob.
-Jay Vyas assigned a monitoring project to Rob.

 This repository contains code for monitoring the number of Hubs that are online and available.

 This contains: